katooshka/java_se_practice/README.md

-In this repository I study Java SE features.
+In this repository I study Java SE features using JUnit tests.